zama-ai/concrete/docs/dev/GETTING-STARTED.md

 ## Module Structure

-In this section, we will discuss the module structure of hdk briefly.
+In this section, we will discuss the module structure of concretefhe briefly.
 You are encouraged to check individual `.py` files to learn more!

-- hdk
+- concrete
     - common: types and utilities that can be used by multiple frontends (e.g., numpy, torch)
       - bounds_measurement: utilities for determining bounds of intermediate representation
       - compilation: type definitions related to compilation (e.g., compilation config, compilation artifacts)